 When the temp stabilized he opened the lid for five minutes.
 The temp in the dome and the center of the two hot plates dove to around 100°F as it did in the other cookers, and when he closed the lid it recovered quickly, pretty much the same as the others.
 Yes, the thermal mass made the drop shorter and recovery faster, but as we saw above, the recovery is pretty fast on most cookers.

 The big rigs will reduce temperature spikes and recover more quickly than backyard grills because they have so much thermal energy stored up in their significant mass.
 But they still drop because air is a lousy heat conductor.

-Blonder also tested the recovery in an indoor oven and since he likes busting myths, he tried putting a pizza stone inside to see if the oft repeated theory that it will stabilize temps is true.
+Blonder also tested the recovery in an indoor oven and since he likes busting myths, he tried putting a pizza stone inside to see if the oft-repeated theory that it will stabilize temps is true.
 Same results.
-Rapid drop in temp when the door is opened, rapid rise when closed.
-And the pizza stone made little diff.
+The rapid drop in temp when the door is opened, rapid rise when closed.
+And the pizza stone made little difference.

 Even in winter, peeking for only a minute had practically no impact.
 The air temp recovered in 2 to 3 minutes, while the meat’s surface only declined 5°F. The interior of the meat didn’t even flinch.

 But when he left the lid up for five minutes in a winter wind the grill took 15 to 20 minutes to return to a steady state.
 But the meat’s surface dropped 20°F, and although the interior did slow down its rise a bit, it continued to cook.

 As we might expect, the cold weather made peeking a bit worse than in the summer, but not drastically.

 Says Blonder: “Air temp is less important than wind.”